JasonDClarke/carousel/README.md

 ## Running the Tests

-open specRunner.html in chrome.
+Open specRunner.html in a browser.

 The above tests the carousel when the template is rendered by javascript.
 It also tests some helper functions in Carousel.js

-open specRunner--CarouselInHTML.html in chrome
+open specRunner--CarouselInHTML.html in a browser.

 This tests that event listeners are added to the html already provided when template is written in html and not rendered by javascript.